Ericblak/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that sets the mode of the file hello to this:
+Write a script that sets the mode of the file hello the same as olleh’s mode.

+The file hello will be in the working directory

+The file olleh will be in the working directory

+julien@ubuntu:/tmp/h$ ls -l

+total 8

+-rwxrw-r-- 1 julien julien 42 Sep 20 14:45 10-mirror_permissions

 -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

-The file hello will be in the working directory

-You are not allowed to use commas for this script
+-rw-rw-r-- 1 julien julien  0 Sep 20 14:43 olleh

+julien@ubuntu:/tmp/h$ ./10-mirror_permissions

+julien@ubuntu:/tmp/h$ ls -l

+total 8

+-rwxrw-r-- 1 julien julien 42 Sep 20 14:45 10-mirror_permissions

+-rw-rw-r-- 1 julien julien 23 Sep 20 14:25 hello

+-rw-rw-r-- 1 julien julien  0 Sep 20 14:43 olleh

+julien@ubuntu:/tmp/h$

+Note: the mode of olleh will not always be 664.
+Make sure your script works for any mode.